UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

-We used the `readr` package to load tabular data into a tibble within R.  The `readr` package is part of a family of packages known as the   [tidyverse](http://tidyverse.org/).
-As with `readr`, much of of the functionality of the `tidyverse` already exists in base R, or in other libraries.
-What differentiates the tidyverse from a mixture of base R and ad-hoc libraries is that it its packages are designed to work well together.
-They provide a modern and streamlined approach to data-analysis, and deal with some of the idiosyncrasies of base R.
+In the previous episode we used the `readr` package to load tabular data into a tibble within R.  The `readr` package is part of a family of packages known as the   [tidyverse](http://tidyverse.org/).
+The tidyverse packages are designed to work well together; they provide a modern and streamlined approach to data-analysis, and deal with some of the idiosyncrasies of base R.

 If yuu are using a university PC the tidyverse should already be installed.
 If not, it can be installed like any other R package: